Get the Facts.

 Value of Care Coalition survey of specialists found:

-– 100% feared PDAB decisions would increase administrative work and cut into patient care.
+– 100% feared upper payment limits would increase administrative work and cut into patient care.

 – 96% expressed concern that UPLs will lead to non-medical switching—forcing patients off effective medications for reasons unrelated to health.